dcode-github/property_listing_system/README.md

 ## Contributing

-We welcome contributions to EquiTrack!
+We welcome contributions!
 Here's how you can get involved:

 1. Fork the repository.
 2. Create a new branch: `git checkout -b feature-name`.